adi6496/Adaptive-Algo-Test/Readme.md

 ## Q3
 Third question was to use the tool built for a data science project The Machine learning project which I was working on is a Kaggle competition on Sentiment Analysis Review of a Rotten Tomato dataset.
+(Data is added to the data folder inside cuml)
 Preprocessing:
 Stemming
 Word tokenize
 Data Sampling (as data is biased towards neutral)

 Model training
 Embedding layer
 LSTM layer
 Dense layer

 Training accuracy ~ 80%
 Validation accuracy ~ 75%